and revised December 2023

 A special macro, "$ASHELL" can also be used to launch another session of A-Shell using the same executable and ini file as the current session.
 (You can combine this with additional switches in the parms parameter to customize the action of the new session.)

 Note that in the ATE environment, the objectspec will be evaluated by (and relative to) the ATE client, not the server.
-If the object originates on the server, you'll have to first transfer it to the ATE client before using Shell Execute on it.
+If the object originates on the server, you will have to first transfer it to the ATE client before using Shell Execute on it.

 action (Str)